LearningAnalyticsUK/learninganalyticsuk.github.io/index.md

 We propose a “human-in-the-loop” approach, engaging students and course leaders as active partners in Learning Analytics.
 This enables richer interaction with data, encouraging dialogue around student progress.

-A novel software tool will provide advanced interactive data exploration capabilities, and contribute insights to inform the analytics process.
-Our approach tailors Learning Analytics to the specific disciplinary, educational and instructional context, strengthening the quality of interventions, and their impact on student outcomes.
+One of the primary contributions of our project is a [novel software tool](#glance), providing advanced interactive data exploration capabilities and providing insight into the analytical processes of course leaders.

-The project engages each of our three Faculties, across two academic years, in a pilot of the technology.
+Additionally, throughout the course of the project we have been continuously engaging each of our three Faculties, building and testing small prototype tools and reporting/analytics pipelines to suit their varied needs and experience.

 ### Glance

-As part of the project, we have developed a prototype application called **Glance**.
+The novel software tool described above is an application called **Glance**.
 Glance creates “survey dashboards” containing sets of visualisations about student engagement and performance, asking instructors to compare and rank students based on their predicted performance in a given module,

 The application provides a framework for: